 The nobility and aristocracy are generally seen as located, tied to their titled land or estate.
 It could well be more accurate to see them as moving regularly between the country house on the family estate and other locations, particularly the monarchical or princely court, the capital city and in some cases summer resorts.
 The aristocracy, then, were under obligation to participate in ‘society,’ and to follow the ‘annual season,’ or calendar of social events.
 As mentioned earlier, some members of the new rich succeeded in gaining membership of this exclusive circle by purchasing titles and other means of access.
 This world broke down in 1914 with the onset of the First World War.
 In the interwar years, a new and very different model for the lifestyle of successful rich people gained prominence - that of Hollywood with its stars such as Douglas Fairbanks and Mary Pickford.
 The new Hollywood ideal endorsed the importance of appearance and ‘the look,’ being an attractive personality, along with the pleasures of today and the enjoyment of leisure lifestyles (see Featherstone, 1982; Hepworth and Featherstone, 1982).
 This helped popularise and establish new fashionable resort destinations around the world, in Europe notably the French Riviera and Monte Carlo, which had gained initial impetus in the Belle Époque in the late nineteenth century.
 The image of the rich was changing.
 In some ways they were becoming more visible, as they rubbed shoulders with celebrities and stars and enjoyed lifestyles which were becoming glamorised in the consumer culture imagery and publicity in outlets such as the features press, magazines, newspapers and of course, movies.
 In the post-war era, the term ‘Jet Set’ came into prominence with the inauguration of jet passenger travel in the 1950s, which given the expense of tickets, maintained an image of upper class exclusivity.
 Over the last twenty to thirty years globalization, and improvements in jet travel along with new information technologies have greatly increased the mobility potential for everyone.
 This is particularly noticeable for the rich, and has meant that the attachment to a particular nation-state has become increasingly unnecessary as a base for their social relations and modus operandi.

 There are a wide range of sites which are attractive to the super-rich.
-Global cities which are the major centres of offshore financial services (such as London and New York) are of prime importance closely followed by a range of other global cities and financial centres (such as Tokyo, Hong Kong, Singapore, Shanghai, São Paulo, Mumbai, Los Angeles, Sydney, Amsterdam, Paris, Zurich, Geneva, Luxembourg and Frankfurt) While many global cities provide tax efficient conditions for foreign residents, others may be prove to be attractive through their cultural capital heritage, or outstanding scenic beauty such as Rome, Istanbul, Barcelona, Rio de Janiero.
+Global cities which are the major centres of offshore financial services (such as London and New York) are of prime importance closely followed by a range of other global cities and financial centres (such as Tokyo, Hong Kong, Singapore, Shanghai, São Paulo, Mumbai, Los Angeles, Sydney, Amsterdam, Paris, Zurich, Geneva, Luxembourg and Frankfurt).
+While many global cities provide tax efficient conditions for foreign residents, others may be prove to be attractive through their cultural capital heritage, or outstanding scenic beauty such as Rome, Istanbul, Barcelona, Rio de Janiero.
 Still other smaller resort cities which are gathering places for the rich are significant (see Beaverstock, 2010).
 Some of them have their own version of the ‘season,’ with sporting or fashion events, cultural festivals, or other reasons for annual gatherings.
 In a few of these locations the accent is on protection and seclusion, with gated communities becoming the norm for the super-rich.